akgnit/Code-Academy/4Styling with CSS/1Colors/5Hex Colors/Hex Colors.md

   color: #AA33BB;
   color: #A3B; /* This is the same color as above */
 }

-1.
+Instructions

-In style.css, change the color of the main heading to #452F73.
+1. In style.css, change the color of the main heading to #452F73.

-2.
-Next, change the background color of the subheadings to #AA8EB5.
+2. Next, change the background color of the subheadings to #AA8EB5.